alexhaydock/BoringNginx/README.md

 ### Enabling PHP
-To enable PHP on this installation of nginx, it is as simple as installing the `php5-fpm` package (`php-fpm` on Fedora) and adding the regular PHP directives to your `/etc/nginx/nginx.conf` file.
-On Grsec/PaX kernels you do not need to set any MPROTECT exceptions on any binaries to get a fully working server with PHP support (I have now tested this).
+To enable PHP on this installation of nginx, it is as simple as installing the `php5-fpm` package (`php-fpm` on CentOS/Fedora) and adding the regular PHP directives to your `/etc/nginx/nginx.conf` file.
+On Grsec/PaX kernels you do not need to set any MPROTECT exceptions on any binaries to get a fully working server with PHP support (I have tested this).

 To enable PHP, I add the following to my `nginx.conf` server block.
 The `try_files` directive ensures that Nginx does not forward bad requests to the PHP processor, but you may need to tweak this for your specific web application:
 ```nginx